 The new campus will be designed to support all types of cyclists, including:

 We are designing the new campus to facilitate transportation choices that are healthier for our associates, reduce traffic and parking strains and support the well-being of the greater community.
 These efforts will help us meet the goal of 10% of Bentonville-based Home Office associates using alternative transportation, like bicycles, to commute to work.
 Each neighborhood will have bike storage, showers and changing rooms.
-We will also have campus bikes available for associates to ride between buildings or to and from their vehicles.
+We will also have micro-mobility options (bikes, scooters, etc.) available for associates to ride between buildings or to and from their vehicles.

 What happens to the existing buildings across the region?